 Featuring the Historic Alkali Flat Neighborhood

-The Alkali Flat neighborhood contains the City of Sacramento’s first residential historic district to be listed on the National Register of Historic Places (1984).
+The 2017 Preservation Sacramento Historic Home Tour was held on September 17, 2017 in the Alkali Flat neighborhood, which contains the City of Sacramento’s first residential historic district to be listed on the National Register of Historic Places (1984).
 Alkali Flat is bounded by the Southern Pacific railroad tracks, 7th, I, and 12th streets.
 The district remains a highly cohesive collection of 19th century residential buildings.
-Alkali Flat’s earliest and most important surviving buildings are contained within the historic district, but there are many significant buildings and recently competed infill projects surrounding the district that will be interesting for attendees of the 2017 Home Tour!
-Click below to purchase tickets!
+Alkali Flat’s earliest and most important surviving buildings are contained within the historic district, but there are many significant buildings and recently competed infill projects surrounding the district.

 Alkali Flat is one of Sacramento’s oldest residential neighborhoods.
 The area was once a lake bed which would dry up in the summer and result in alkali deposits on the surface.
 Located immediately north of the central business district, the neighborhood proved a logical place for both large estates for the business owners, politicians, and industry leaders to build spacious estates.
 In addition to the large homes, the neighborhood's proximity to the railyard and other industry was also a logical place for workers cottages and more modest dwellings.